QuangBM138/Mass-upload-for-SD-SAP/README.md

-# Mass Upload for SD SAP
+# Mass Upload Program Design in SAP SD

 **Description:**
 This project is designed to create multiple sales orders in SAP's Sales and Distribution (SD) module.
 It simplifies the process of bulk uploading sales order data into the SAP system, reducing manual entry time and minimizing errors.